White Bear Lake

 - City Pier - North of White Bear Avenue off Lake Avenue S. adjacent to VFW hall.

-- Spring trap net muskie assessment in even numbered years, as needed.
+- Spring trap net muskie assessment in 2016.

 - Allow stocking of MUE fingerlings or yearlings by private sector.